 - it takes around 2 months to complete the acquisition of a property; your funds sit idle until then

 - they have rather high fees that make it unfeasible to invest small amounts

 Reinvest24 is a new player on the real estate crowdfunding market from Estonia.
 It lets you buy shares of residential and commercial properties and receive rental income for life.

 Besides rental properties, they also invest in development projects.
 They buy land or an old house, renovate it, maybe convert it into multiple apartments to increase rental yield and then either sell it or rent it.

 They only launched their platform in 2018 and they accept investors from all over the world.
 The minimum investment is 100 EUR and the expected annual return is up to 15%.

-I’ve been highly skeptical about Reinvest24 at the beginning of 2019.
-Since then, I’ve began to change my opinion about them.
+I’ve been highly sceptical about Reinvest24 at the beginning of 2019.
+Since then, I’ve begun to change my opinion about them.

 Things I like about Reinvest24:

 - they send monthly updates on the rental properties, with full financial details, including their commissions; because of this I can see they have a viable business and they won’t go bankrupt soon

 There are still things I don’t like about them: